 Granary Square, King’s Cross Central, King’s Cross St Pancras.

 Walking in London streets without looking for Banksy’s frescoes is unimaginable!
-They have not been covered ou snatched savagely.
-London is still overflown with numerous works of art of the worldwide most known street artist.
-In order to help you in this task, we advise you to use this Google map which will allow you to discover the main places where Banksy has grabbed people’s attention for the last few years.
+They have not been covered or savagely snatched.
+London is still overflowing with numerous works of art by the world’s most famous street artist.
+To help, use this Google map which will allow you to discover the main places where Banksy has grabbed people’s attention for the last few years.

 Georg Baselitz – Untitled